Home

 How a WhatsApp Business Solution Provider Works

-This preference is rooted in the early days of WhatsApp Business, when access to the API was only available through BSPs via the On-Premises API—a version that businesses hosted and managed on their own servers.
-Although Meta is deprecating the On-Premises API on July 1st, 2025 and is encouraging migration to the Cloud API, BSPs have adapted and evolved.
+This preference for BSPs is rooted in the early days of WhatsApp Business, when access to the API was only available through BSPs via the On-Premises API—a version that businesses hosted and managed on their own servers.

 So, why choose a BSP today?
-Even in a Cloud API world, BSPs continue to provide value by simplifying the onboarding process, building tailored WhatsApp solutions, offering dedicated customer support and helping businesses stay compliant.
-Let’s explore what makes them still relevant.
+It's simple.
+Even in a Cloud API world, BSPs continue to provide value in different ways.

-Turn conversations into customers with respond.io's official WhatsApp API. ✨
+Turn conversations into customers with respond.io's official WhatsApp API ✨

 Manage WhatsApp calls and chats in one place!